-- 22.1.
-Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of children abuse and a breach of children's rights.
+- the police and they will do this with the support of the DSL.
+Mandatory reporting of female genital mutilation: procedural information GOV.UK - 20.2 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of children abuse and a breach of children's rights.
 We recognise some pupils, due to capacity or additional learning needs, may not be able to give an informed consent and this will be dealt with under our child protection processes.
 Wendover C of E Junior School staff can contact the Forced Marriage Unit if they need advice or information.
-Contact 020 7008 0151 fmu@fco.gov.uk - 22.2.
-We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC

-- 22.3.
-All Staff will follow the HM Government Multi-agency statutory guidance on female genital mutilation (July 2020) that provides advice and support to professionals with the responsibility to safeguard and support those affected by FGM (Department for Education, Department of Health and Social Care and Home Office, 2020).
-This guidance will be considered alongside other statutory safeguarding guidance and local safeguarding procedures. - 22.4.
-We recognise both male and female pupils may be subject to honour based abuse e.g. where children's cultural background are at odds with their behaviours such as sexuality, under-age sex, relationships, gender identity or life style choices. - 22.5.
-We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 22.6.
-Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.
+Contact 020 7008 0151 fmu@fco.gov.uk - 20.3 We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC - 20.4 We recognise both male and female pupils may be subject to honour based abuse e.g. where children's cultural background are at odds with their behaviours such as sexuality, under-age sex, relationships, gender identity or life style choices. - 20.5 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 20.6 Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.

-23. Contextual Safeguarding
+21. Contextual Safeguarding